 Planning to Mitigate Problems

-We can work locally and nationally because we are admitted to practice before all levels of Internal Revenue Service in all 50 states.
-In addition, by virtue of that admittance we are permitted to practice before all levels of the Maine Revenue Service, the Maine Board of Tax Appeals, and 48+ other state taxing authorities.
+We are admitted to practice before all levels of the Internal Revenue Service in all 50 states.
+In addition, by virtue of that admittance, we can practice before all levels of the Maine Revenue Service, the Maine Board of Tax Appeals, and 48 other state taxing authorities.